-RECOMMENDATIONS (4TH EDITION) COMPLY EXPLANATION As can be seen the main areas identified are well represented by the Company's Directors.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION As can be seen the main areas identified are well represented by the Company's Directors.
 The Board Charter requires the disclosure of each Board member's qualifications and expertise.
 Full details as to each Director and senior executive's relevant skills and experience are available in the Company's Annual Report andon the Company's website.

-RECO DMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recor nmendation 2.3 d entity should disclose: the names of the Directors considered by the Board to be independent Directors; if a Director has an interest, position or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th Edition), but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position or relationship in question and an explanation of why the Board is of that opinion; and the length of service of each Director YES (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to be independent Directors; (b) if a Director has an interest, position or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendations (4th Edition), but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position or relationship in question and an explanation of why the Board is of that opinion; and (c) the length of service of each Director YES (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
 The Company has disclosed those Directors it considered to be independent in its Annual Report and on the Company's website.
 Directors of the Company are considered to be independent when they are independent of management and free from any business or other relationship that could materially interfere with, or could reasonably be perceived to materially interfere with, the exercise of their unfettered and independent judgement.
 In making this assessment, the Board considers all relevant facts and circumstances.
-Mr Rodney House is a Non-Executive independent director as defined in ASX guidelines. (b) The Company has disclosed in its Annual Report and the Company's website any instances where this applies and an explanation of the Board's opinon why the relevant Director is still considered to be independent (c) The Company's Annual Report discloses the length of service of nmendation 2.4 ority of the Board of a listed entity should be independent ors.
-NO each Director, as at the end of each financial year.
+Mr Rodney House is a Non-Executive independent director as Recommendation 2.4 A majority of the Board of a listed entity should be independent Directors.
+NO (b) The Company has disclosed in its Annual Report and the Company's website any instances where this applies and an explanation of the Board's opinon why the relevant Director is still considered to be independent (c) The Company's Annual Report discloses the length of service of each Director, as at the end of each financial year.
 The Company's Board Charter requires that, where practical, the majority of the Board should be independent.
 There was not an independent majority of the Board for all of the past financial year.
 The Board did not consider an independent majority of the Board was appropriate for the past financial year given: (a) the Company considers at least two (2) Directors need to be executive Directors for the Company to be effectively managed;